-Founded in 1916 and today directed by Sheriff Larry Blanton, the Deschutes County Sheriff’s Office serves over 157,000 residents in the unincorporated areas of the county.
-The agency has 174 sworn personnel and 47 non-sworn employees who provide services to the 3,055 square miles of Deschutes County.
+Founded in 1916 and today directed by Sheriff L. Shane Nelson, the Deschutes County Sheriff’s Office serves over 157,000 residents in the unincorporated areas of the county.
+The agency has 221 authorized and funded personnel which includes 175 sworn employees who provide services to the 3,055 square miles of Deschutes County.

 The agency has a modern headquarters which was completed in 1998 and is located next to the County Jail.
 The Sheriff’s Office also maintains substations in the communities of Sisters, La Pine and Terrebonne.

 The sheriff of Deschutes County is an elected public official and serves four years per term.